Athena SWAN at SoM

 - Mary Williams Award: nominations open spring each year (between March and May), for more information about this please visit here)

-- LGBT History Month: every February
+- LGBT History Month: every February (see below for more information and events)

 - Black History Month: every October